mohd-akram/blog/_posts/2018-09-10-today-in-history-brought-to-you-by-unix.md

 ---
 title: Today in History, Brought to You by UNIX
+description: >
+  The UNIX calendar utility helps you remember important dates, and its development has an interesting history.
 ---

 I accidentally came across a very interesting UNIX utility, `calendar`.
 Despite